TurtleDogg/CelsiusKelvin-Calculator/README.md

 <b>Converts Kelvin-Celsius and vice versa.☑
 Asks for which one to convert.☑
 Repeats with wrong input.☑
-Asks to continue and repeats program.☑
+<br>Asks to continue and repeats program.☑
 </b>